B2B email marketing tips that actually get you clicks

 You open your inbox, only to find an endless list of promotional emails.
 We’ve all been there.
 But what happens when the shoe’s on the other foot?
 Your email marketing materials need to stand out from the competition, especially in the B2B space, where more companies than ever are turning to their subscription lists to make connections.

 While email marketing may sometimes feel like shouting into the void, study after study confirms that it really does work.
-If done right, emails can be one of your most important marketing options — driving engagement, developing quality leads and increasing conversions.
+If done right, emails can be one of your most important marketing options — driving engagement, developing quality leads and increasing your conversion rate.
 According to Experian, each dollar spent on email marketing has an average return of between $45 and $51, an incredible return on investment.
 The medium is also relatively inexpensive compared to others, like large ad buys, making it attainable for businesses of all sizes.

 With so many advantages, it’s no wonder email marketing has become a staple in almost every industry.
 More than ⅓ of marketers send their customers as many as three to five emails a week, according to Hubspot.
 And those emails are paying dividends — now more than ever.
 Hubspot also stated that 78% of marketers saw an increase in email engagement in 2020.